Leukemias, lymphomas, and other hematologic cancers:

 Advanced malignant hepatic tumors.

 Myelosuppression.
 Monitor CBCs frequently for response and/or toxicity, at a minimum, prior to each dosing cycle.
 Renal or hepatic impairment.
 High tumor burden.
 Monitor serum bicarbonate, liver chemistries, and serum creatinine prior to initiation and with each cycle.
 Monitor for tumor lysis syndrome and treat as appropriate.
 Elderly.
 Embryo-fetal toxicity.
-Females and males of reproductive potential should use effective contraception.
-Pregnancy: avoid; verify status prior to initiation.
+Advise females and males of reproductive potential to use effective contraception.
+Pregnancy (avoid): exclude status prior to initiation.
 Nursing mothers: not recommended.